Traverse Traveler News & Events

 Pure Michigan Campaign Update

 Dave Lorenz, Vice President of Travel Michigan made his annual trip to the stage to provide an update on the state of our tourism state.
-He delivered a report on the investment and returns on the 2018 Pure Michigan campaign.
-Next he shared a few highlights and top performing projects which earned significant results.
+He delivered a report on the investment and returns of the 2018 Pure Michigan campaign.
+Next, he shared a few highlights and top performing projects which earned significant results.
 And we wrapped up by hearing about some focus points for 2019.
-Here are a few of the take-aways.
+Here are a few of the takeaways.

 Measurable Results from the $16.5 Million Advertising Investment in Pure Michigan in 2018